WMIB: WMGE

+WMIB (first time)

-The station flipped to WMIB on December 31, 2002.
-For four years, WMIB was an Urban Contemporary-formatted station, with a stronger emphasis on hip hop.
-It was home to The Doug Banks Morning Show from its launch until late 2005, when it was replaced by The Star And Buc Wild Morning Show, which was cancelled in spring 2006.
+The station flipped to “103.5 The Beat”, WMIB, on December 31, 2002.
+For four years, WMIB was an urban contemporary-formatted station, with a stronger emphasis on hip hop.
+It was home to The Baka Boyz Morning Show from its launch until late 2005, when it was replaced by The Star And Buc Wild Morning Show, which was cancelled in spring 2006.

-On October 5, 2006, WMIB modified its urban format to serve an adult audience, and added the nationally syndicated Steve Harvey Morning Show.
-On air personality Prince Markie Dee, from the group The Fat Boys, hosted the afternoon drive show.
+On October 5, 2006, WMIB modified its urban format to serve an adult audience and added the nationally syndicated Steve Harvey Morning Show.
+On-air personality Prince Markie Dee, from the group The Fat Boys, hosted the afternoon drive show.
 After two years as Urban AC, WMIB returned to Urban Contemporary in 2008.

 On May 13, 2010, airstaffers at WMIB began posting on their Twitter pages that a format change was coming.
 Sources were reporting that WMIB would either flip to Talk or Spanish the following day.
-On May 14, at Noon, after playing "Get Me Home" by Foxy Brown, the station flipped to Spanish Adult Contemporary as "103.5 SuperX".
+On May 14, at noon, after playing "Get Me Home" by Foxy Brown, the station flipped to Spanish Adult Contemporary as "103.5 SuperX".
 The first song as "SuperX" was "Where Do You Go" by No Mercy.

+WSHE-FM (second time)

 On May 23, 2012, WMIB fired its on-air staff.
 The next day, at 5 a.m., after playing Marc Anthony's "Me Haces Falta", WMIB flipped to adult hits as "She 103-5", returning the "She" branding to the frequency for the first time in 16 years.
 The first song on "She" was She's a Beauty by The Tubes.
 On May 31, WMIB changed their call letters to WSHE-FM.
 During its time as "She", the station leaned towards modern rock.
-On April 15, 2013, the station re-branded as "Variety 103-5".
+On April 15, 2013, the station was rebranded as "Variety 103-5".